-In order to continue to sell gammaCore in Europe, we must maintain our CE Certificate of Conformity for the device and continue to comply with the Medical Devices Directive and, from May 26, 2020, with the MDR.
+In order to continue to sell gammaCore in Europe, we must maintain our CE Certificate of Conformity for the device and continue to comply with the Medical Devices Directive and with the MDR.
 The Medical Devices Regulation imposes a number of new requirements on manufacturers of medical devices.
 This may impact our activities in the EEA and in the UK, the renewal of our existing CE Certificates of Conformity and conformity assessment related to future bodies.
 Our failure to continue to comply with applicable foreign regulatory requirements, including those administered by authorities of the EEA countries, could result in enforcement actions against us, including refusal, suspension or withdrawal of our CE Certificates of Conformity by our notified body (the British Standards Institution), which could impair our ability to market products in the EEA in the future.

 On March 29, 2017, the United Kingdom formally notified the EU of its intention to withdraw from the Union pursuant to Article 50 of the Lisbon Treaty, commonly referred to as Brexit.
 The United Kingdom and EU have now agreed on the terms of the exit deal, which will include a transitional period following the United Kingdom's exit which occurred on January 31, 2020.
 The transitional period will continue until December 31, 2020 during which the EU and the United Kingdom will seek to negotiate new arrangements for the period from January 1, 2021.
 The United Kingdom's withdrawal from the EU, or Brexit could lead to legal uncertainty and potentially divergent national laws and regulations in the EU and the United Kingdom.
 Given the lack of comparable precedent, it is unclear what Brexit's financial, regulatory, and legal implications would be and how it would affect us.
-However, potentially changing regulatory schemes and tariffs engendered by Brexit may add additional complexity, cost and delays in marketing or selling our products in the United Kingdom.
+However, potentially changing regulatory schemes and tariffs engendered by Brexit may add additional complexity, cost and delays to the operations of electroCore UK Ltd., and in marketing or selling our products in the United Kingdom.
 Our revenue and profit, supply and demand for our products, and customer retention and acquisition in both the long term and short term could be adversely affected.
-During the transitional period most obligations imposed by EU legislation will remain applicable to and in the United Kingdom.
+During the transitional period, most obligations imposed by EU legislation will remain applicable to and in the United Kingdom.
 Since a significant proportion of the regulatory framework in the United Kingdom is derived from EU directives and regulations, the "hard" withdrawal of the United Kingdom from the EU (where no deal is agreed for the period after the transitional period ending December 31, 2020) could materially impact the regulatory regime with respect to the CE Certificates of Conformity in the United Kingdom.
 CE Certificates of Conformity issued by a notified body accredited in the EU may no longer be recognized in the UK.
 Similarly, notified bodies accredited in the UK will no longer be able to issue CE Certificates of Conformity.
 Obtaining new CE Certificates of Conformity or certification for the UK may have a significant impact on our activities.
+Finally, Brexit may also disrupt the way that the United Kingdom interprets obligations under CE Certificates of Conformity.